Atlassian Jira Service Management

 4. Input the saved Client Secret (refer to step 11 of OAuth 2.0 Authentication).

-5. Click Get Authorization.
-You will be directed to Atlassian’s access request page.
+5. Click Get Authorization to be directed to Atlassian’s access request page.
 Select the server to allow access, then click Accept.
 An authentication code will appear, but no further action is required.

 6. Copy the D3 Callback URL, and paste it into Jira’s Authentication page (refer to step 10 of OAuth 2.0 Authentication).